How does Craniosacral Therapy Help tinnitus?

 Points to keep in mind when you have tinnitus (Discussed in the sessions)

-Take a long term view.
+Take a long term gradual view.
 Don’t expect to change the way you are over night

-Tinnitus is a temporary physiological state, it’s very changeable and there is not written rule how it will arise in your system, it can disappear with the right recovery path
+Tinnitus is a temporary physiological state, it’s very changeable and there is not written rule how it will arise in your system, it can disappear with the right action

 As a therapist, I am a cog in the wheel helping you on your path to recovery.
 You are responsible for your own nervous system!